kbridenhaag/indonesia.nl/src/en/visa.md

 Indonesian Ministry of Health: [https://vaksinln.dto.kemkes.go.id/sign/in](https://vaksinln.dto.kemkes.go.id/sign/in) and upload this data in the Peduli Lindungi app.
-You will receive a QR Code which can be scanned, for example if you want to enter malls, restaurants and other public places.
-Ground staff at the airport can help to intergrate the data in the Peduli Lindungi app.
+You will receive a QR Code which can be scanned, for example if you want to enter malls, restaurants and other public places. __Ground staff at the airport can help to intergrate the data in the Peduli Lindungi app__.
 5. Upon arrival International travellers are submitted to a health check.

 - Those who have received __2 and 3 doses__ of COVID-19 vaccines and have passed the health check are allowed to continue their travels
 - For those who have not received or only received 1 dose of COVID-19 Vaccines, they have to undergo __quarantine for 5 days__ at their own expense
-- If the traveller has Covid related symptoms and/or their body temperature is higher than 37,5 degrees during the health check, they must retake a PCR test at the airport and wait for their result.
+-.
+If the traveller has Covid related symptoms and/or their body temperature is higher than 37,5 degrees during the health check, they must retake a PCR test at the airport and wait for their result.
 After receiving a negative PCR test result the traveller is allowed to continue their activities.
-If the PCR test is positive, travellers with mild or no symptoms have to quarantine for 5 days in their accomodation
+If the PCR test is positive, travellers with mild or no symptoms have to quarantine for 5 days in their accommodation
-- To those who undergo the 5 days quarantine, travellers must retake another PCR test on the fourth day.
+-.
+To those who undergo the 5 days quarantine, travellers must retake another PCR test on the fourth day.
-- International travellers under 18 follow the provisions applied to their parents/caregiver or travel companion.
+-.
+International travellers under 18 follow the provisions applied to their parents/caregiver or travel companion.

 ## KITAS/KITAP Extension